Another Article About Your Reconsideration in Minnesota [Updated]

 2. The Unemployment Law Judge grants another phone appeal (Level I); or

-3. The Unemployment Law Judge denies the request for reconsideration and the losing party must consider an appeal to the Minnesota Court of Appeals (Level III).
+3. The ULJ denies the request and the losing party must consider appealing to Minnesota’s Court of Appeals.

 When should an Unemployment Request for Reconsideration in Minnesota be filed?